olivier-bernard-creatis/olivier-bernard-creatis.github.io/_research/research-domain-adaptation.md

 This work is currently under investigation by <strong>Arnaud Judge</strong>, a master student co-supervised with Pr. <strong>Pierre-Marc Jodoin</strong> at the university of Sherbrooke and expert in AI.

 We have developed an nnU-Net architecture that produces highly accurate segmentation scores within intra-observer variability.
 This pilot study demonstrated that our solution can reproduce with great fidelity the way in which an expert traces his or her contours during a clinical examination.
 These results have been validated using a CAMUS data set comprising echocardiographic images from 500 patients.
-The images below show two examples of the results we are able to achieve fully automatically.
+The image below shows an example of what we can achieve in a fully automatic way.

 <p style="text-align: center;">
   <img src="/images/research_segmentation_2.gif" width="300">